Discover the reasons why you should send newsletters … and how you can monetize them!

 I actually send out TWO newsletters these days — one to my crafters and one to my blogger friends.
 My blogging newsletter is filled with blogging tips (for both new and experienced bloggers), inspiration, motivation, and anything else I think might help you find success as a blogger.
 You can sign up through the form below!

 If you want to learn more about building and nurturing a mailing list, I offer a list-building course called LIST LOVE.
 This course reveals the exact method for how I got from 0-10,000 subscribers in six months on a new blog.
-(I’m now at nearly 50k subscribers!)
+(As of January 2021, I have over a million email subscribers!)

 I hope you found this story and tips helpful!
 Feel free to ask me any questions here or via email at [email protected]